Key Moments in our History

 “The families I met there,” Wresinski would later recall, “made me think of the poverty of my mother.
 The children could have been my brothers, my sister, or me, forty years earlier.”

-Determined to end this poverty, he launched a community development project with these families, promising them that together they would visit places where important decisions affecting their lives were made — the presidential palace in France, the Vatican, and the United Nations.
+In 1957 and determined to end this poverty, Joseph Wresinski launched a community development project with the families in the emergency housing camp, promising them that together they would visit places where important decisions affecting their lives were made — the presidential palace in France, the Vatican, and the United Nations.
 Wresinski later said, “The families in the camp inspired everything I took on.”

 When the families first tried to register as an organization with the local government, they were turned away because they lacked the social standing needed to receive official recognition.